 Hi there.
 Nice of you to hang around.
 I'm Marcel, the author of the chess engine Rustic, and the writer of this text.
-You're about to step into the wonderful (and sometimes, aggravating) world of chess programming.
-This can be a rewarding endavour; but maybe addictive is the better word.
-There will be lots of challenges, but with perseverance you'll be able to overcome them one at a time, to reach the point of seeing your chess engine play its first full game against another engine, or yourself.
-You will have created something to be proud of.
+You're about to step into the wonderful and sometimes aggravating world of chess programming.
+This can be a rewarding endavour... but maybe addictive is the better word.
+There will be lots of challenges, but with perseverance you'll be able to overcome them one at a time.
+When you reach the point where your chess engine is capable of playing its first full game against yourself or another engine, you will have created something to be proud of.

 "But... wait", I hear you asking, "hasn't this chess programming thing been done before?"
 You're right.
 It has been done before.
 If you write your own chess engine from scratch, you become part of a long history and tradition, which already started at the dawn of the computer age in the early 1950's.
 Many chess programmers came before you, and many will come after.
 Even though at the time of this writing in 2021 there are hundreds of chess engines available, there is still merit in writing your own.
 The reasons why people write their own chess engine are extensive.
 Some of them can be:

 - Studying computer science concepts.